 Seacoast Completes Acquisition of Professional Holding Corp.

-Accelerates Seacoast’s Successful Strategy of Expanding its Presence in the Attractive South Florida Market

-/EIN News/ -- STUART, Fla., Jan.
-31, 2023 (GLOBE NEWSWIRE) -- Seacoast Banking Corporation of Florida (NASDAQ: SBCF) ("Seacoast" or the "Company"), the holding company for Seacoast National Bank, announced today the completion of its acquisition of Professional Holding Corp. (“Professional”) (NASDAQ: PFHD), parent company of Professional Bank, effective January 31, 2023.
+STUART, Fla., Jan.
+31, 2023 (GLOBE NEWSWIRE) -- Seacoast Banking Corporation of Florida SBCF ("Seacoast" or the "Company"), the holding company for Seacoast National Bank, announced today the completion of its acquisition of Professional Holding Corp. ("Professional") PFHD, parent company of Professional Bank, effective January 31, 2023.
 The merger of Professional Bank with and into Seacoast National Bank was also effective January 31, 2023, with Seacoast National Bank being the surviving financial institution.

 Under the terms of the merger agreement, Professional shareholders received 0.8909 shares of Seacoast common stock for each share of Professional common stock held immediately prior to the merger and Professional option holders received options to purchase Seacoast common stock, with the number of shares underlying each such option and the applicable exercise price adjusted using the same 0.8909 exchange ratio.